jamesnr1/support-management-system/FUNCTIONAL_AUDIT_OCT4.md

    - Backend would replace entire roster with that one participant
    - Fixed by merging updated participant data with existing full roster before POST
    - Fixed in commit: 9867ee5

+3. **CRITICAL: Incorrect worker hours in ShiftForm dropdown** - Would show much lower hours than actual
+   - ShiftForm's calculateWorkerHours expected ALL participants' data
+   - Was only receiving ONE participant's data
+   - Result: Worker hours appeared as 5h instead of 30h, risking massive over-allocation
+   - Fixed by passing fullRosterData prop through ParticipantSchedule to ShiftForm
+   - Fixed in commit: a5613f9

 ### ❌ OPEN ISSUES
 (To be populated as audit progresses)